 Will Star Wars Battlefront II‘s multiplayer be played on dedicated servers?
 According to associate design director Dennis Brännvall, Star Wars Battlefront II will support dedicated servers “like always.”

 How will pick-ups work in Star Wars Battlefront II‘s multiplayer?
-Based on a behind-closed-doors Q&A with Brännvall during the recent Star Wars Celebration, fans learned that pick-ups would be returning to multiplayer, but in a slightly different fashion.
-Vehicles will be accessed through the UI—similar to the Battlefield series—and Heroes are now part of players’ loadouts, but specialty weapons will still be found around multiplayer maps.
+Pick-ups are returning to multiplayer, but in a slightly different fashion.
+Vehicles and Heroes are part of players’ loadouts, but specialty weapons will still be found around multiplayer maps, now placed in weapon crates for more realistic implementation than the old floating icon.

 Will Star Wars Battlefront II‘s multiplayer feature destruction?
 There will be mild destruction elements found in Star Wars Battlefront II‘s multiplayer, but nothing on the scale of the developer’s other shooter series, Battlefield.